-Customer service is the most obvious place where improved AI already assists (and may eventually replace) humans.
+Customer service is the most obvious place where we can observe the benefits of AI in fintech (and may eventually replace) humans.
 Chatbots and AI interfaces like Cleo, Eno, and the Wells Fargo Bot interact with customers and answer queries, offering massive potential to cut front office and helpline staffing costs.
 The London-based financial-sector research firm Autonomous produced a report which predicts that the finance sector can leverage AI technology to cut 22% of operating costs - totaling a staggering $1 trillion.

 Founded in 2016, Cleo is an AI assistant that intelligently manages your money